Jordan Davies (footballer): Club career

-Bangor (loan)
+Wrexham

 Following impressive displays within the Wrexham academy, Davies joined Cymru Premier side Bangor on a short-term loan the day after his 18th birthday.
 Davies made 14 appearances in four months at Bangor with his performances leading to comparisons with Gareth Bale by former Wales international Andy Legg.
-Following the conclusion the loan, Bangor made an offer to sign Davies on a permanent basis.
+Following the conclusion of the loan, Bangor made an offer to sign Davies on a permanent basis.
 However, this offer was rejected by Wrexham.

 Brighton & Hove Albion

 Championship leaders Brighton & Hove Albion signed him to a two-and-a-half-year contract for an undisclosed fee shortly after his return to Wrexham.
 Davies was selected and scored his first professional goal in the EFL Trophy victory over Peterborough United in October 2018.
 On 10 June 2020, Davies was released by the club.

-Wrexham
+Return to Wrexham

-Following his release by Brighton at the conclusion of the 2019–2020 Premier League season, Davies re-signed with Wrexham on a two-year contract.
-In his first season back at the Racecourse, Davies played a central role as Wrexham narrowly missed out on the National League playoffs on the final day of the season.
+Following his release by Brighton at the conclusion of the 2019–20 Premier League season, Davies re-signed with Wrexham on a two-year contract.
+In his first season back at the Racecourse, Davies played a central role as Wrexham narrowly missed out on the National League play-offs the final day of the season.
 This season included Davies scoring the first hattrick of his professional career in the April win over Halifax Town.

 On 1 January 2022, Davies signed a three-and-a-half-year extension with Wrexham.